VolpeUSDOT/Grand-Canyon-ITS/README.md

 ## ITS Project Descriptions

-###Webcams Computer Vision: Improved Travel Information
+### Webcams Computer Vision: Improved Travel Information
 The Volpe Center is investigating a modeling method that will detect and count vehicles in the entrance station lines.
 This method will be implemented to create a dataset of south entrance station wait times for Grand Canyon.
+Currently Grand Canyon maintains a [webcam at South Entrance](https://www.nps.gov/media/webcam/view.htm?id=CCAF675F-C0B9-826E-0A21779165AE01EF).

-This data can be used to generate
+Volpe will be creating a vehicle detection model using computer vision that will search for cars in line at the south entrance lanes.
+Once finished, this process will run periodically to create a dataset of wait times at the south entrance.

 ### GTFS: Improved Travel Information